IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

     View the logs.

 ## Status and log collection
-To collect and display status and logs related to the different components of IBM® block storage CSI driver, use the Kubernetes commands found in this section.
+To collect and display status and logs related to the different components of IBM® block storage CSI driver, use the Kubernetes commands that are found in this section.

-Before you begin collecting logs, at the master host level, create a directory for the logs.
+Before you begin collecting logs, create a directory for the logs on the control-plane or bastion server.

 For example:

 ```
 mkdir logs
 ```
-Save logs and status reports directly to the created directory by adding in the following string at the end of collection command: `> logs/<log_filename>`
+Save logs and status reports directly to the created directory by adding in the following string at the end of collection command: `> logs/<log_filename>`.

 **Important:** Be sure that the logs cover any relevant timeframes for the specific issues that you are trying to debug when gathering logs from the storage system.